-- We will review resumes throughout mid June and anticipate conducting phone interviews before the end of the month.
+- We will review resumes through mid July and anticipate conducting phone interviews before the end of the month.
 Shortly thereafter, those selected to advance in the hiring process will be invited to a one-hour video interview with our panel.
 Finalists will be invited to a second one-hour interview with the Director of Operations and additional Resource Media staff.

 - This position would ideally start in August.

 Resource Media prioritizes an equitable and inclusive workplace.
 We are an equal opportunity employer with a commitment to engaging the skills and leadership of people of color; LGBTQIA+, transgender and gender non-conforming people; people of different abilities and neurodiverse identities; and other individuals from diverse backgrounds.
 People from these and other historically marginalized backgrounds are encouraged to apply.
 If you require assistance or accommodation due to disability, please email us at email@example.com.